InnovativeNinja/jMiesjel/README.md

  * All players start with 25 points.

  ### Gameplay
-  * The game consists of 5 rounds.
+  * Each session consists of five rounds
+  * The game ends once one player's score is down to exactly 0, see scoring.

  #### Progression
   * The starting player (depending on the round) initiates the round by playing any one of the remaining cards owned.
 There is no restriction on which cards can/must be played first.